-Decembe er 31,
+Decembe r 31,

-2022 2021
+2023 2022

 Inland tank barges:

-Owned 999 983
+Owned 1,043 999

-Leased 38 42
+Leased 33 38

-Total 1,037 1,025
+Total 1,076 1,037

-Barrel capacity (in millions) 23.1 22.9
+Barrel capacity (in millions) 23.7 23.1

 Active inland towboats (quarter average):

-Owned 216 211
+Owned 214 216

-Chartered 61 44
+Chartered 67 61

-Total 277 255
+Total 281 277

 Coastal tank barges:

-Owned 28 30
+Owned 28 28

-Leased 1 1
+Leased 1

-Total 29 31
+Total 28 29

-Barrel capacity (in millions) 3.0 3.1
+Barrel capacity (in millions) 2.9 3.0

 Coastal tugboats:

-Owned 24 26
+Owned 24 24

-Chartered 3 3
+Chartered 1 3

-Total 27 29
+Total 25 27

 Offshore dry-bulk cargo barges (owned) 4 4

 Offshore tugboats and docking tugboat (owned and chartered) 5 5

-The Company also owns shifting operations and fleeting facilities for dry cargo barges and tank barges on the Houston Ship Channel and in Freeport and Port Arthur, Texas, and Lake Charles, Louisiana, and a shipyard for building towboats and performing routine maintenance near the Houston Ship Channel, as well as a two-thirds interest in Osprey Line, L.L.C., which transports project cargoes and cargo containers by barge.
+The Company also owns shifting operations and fleeting facilities for dry cargo barges and tank barges on the Houston Ship Channel and in Freeport and Port Arthur, Texas, and Lake Charles, Louisiana, and its San Jac shipyard for building towboats and performing routine maintenance near the Houston Ship Channel, as well as a two-thirds interest in Osprey Line, L.L.C., which transports project cargoes and cargo containers by barge.

-For 2022, 58% of the Company's revenues were generated by KMT.
+For 2023, 56% of the Company's revenues were generated by KMT.
 The segment's customers include many of the major petrochemical and refining companies that operate in the United States.
 Products transported include intermediate materials used to produce many of the end products used widely by businesses and consumers - plastics, fibers, paints, detergents, oil additives and paper, among others, as well as residual fuel oil, ship bunkers, asphalt, gasoline, diesel fuel, heating oil, crude oil, natural gas condensate and agricultural chemicals.
 Consequently, the Company's marine transportation business is directly affected by the volumes produced by the Company's petroleum, petrochemical and refining customer base.

-KMT's revenues for 2022 increased 22% compared to 2021 and operating income increased 116%, compared to 2021.
-The increases for 2022 were primarily due to improved term and spot pricing and utilization in the inland market when compared to 2021, as well as higher fuel rebills in the inland and coastal markets.
-Revenues and operating income in 2022 were impacted by record low water levels on the Mississippi River during the 2022 fourth quarter, which increased delay days compared to 2021.
+KMT's revenues for 2023 increased 6% compared to 2022 and operating income increased 75%, compared to 2022.
+The increases for 2023 were primarily due to improved term and spot pricing and utilization in the inland market when compared to 2022.
+This was partially offset by various lock closures along the Gulf Intracoastal Waterway and Illinois River, resulting in higher delay days.
+In addition, several refinery outages also impacted utilization.
+Revenues and operating income in 2022 were impacted by record low water levels on the Mississippi River during the 2022 fourth quarter.
 Also, the 2022 first quarter was impacted by the COVID-19 Omicron variant as increased cases of the virus among the Company's mariners led to crewing challenges, lost revenue and increased operating costs.
-Revenues and operating income in 2021 were impacted by Hurricane Ida which shut down almost the entire Southeast Louisiana refinery and chemical complex and key waterways for an extended period of time during the third quarter.
-Winter Storm Uri also heavily impacted the 2021 first quarter with the shutdown of many Gulf Coast refineries and chemical plants for an extended period of time starting in mid-February.
-These emergency shutdowns resulted in significantly reduced liquids production and lower volumes for the Company's inland marine transportation market during the 2021 first quarter.
-For 2022 and 2021, the inland tank barge fleet contributed 79% and 76%, respectively, and the coastal fleet contributed 21% and 24%, respectively, of marine transportation revenues.
+For 2023 and 2022, the inland tank barge fleet contributed 82% and 79%, respectively, and the coastal fleet contributed 18% and 21%, respectively, of marine transportation revenues.

-Overall inland tank barge utilization levels improved in 2022 as compared to 2021, ranging from the mid-80% range during the 2022 first quarter, the low-90% range during the 2022 second and third quarters and the 90% range in the 2022 fourth quarter.
-The 2022 fourth quarter utilization held steady from the 2022 third quarter despite headwinds as a result of record low water levels on the Mississippi River.
-During 2021, reduced demand as a result of the COVID-19 pandemic and the resulting economic slowdown contributed to lower barge utilization.
-Inland tank barge utilization levels ranged from the mid-70% range during the 2021 first quarter, the low to mid-80% range during the 2021 second quarter, the low-80% range during the 2021 third quarter and the mid-to high 80% range during the 2021 fourth quarter.
-The 2021 first quarter was impacted by reduced volumes as a result of Winter Storm Uri, whereas the 2021 second quarter was favorably impacted by the Colonial Pipeline outage in May.
-The 2021 third quarter was negatively impacted by Hurricane Ida.
+Overall inland tank barge utilization levels improved in 2023 as compared to 2022, ranging from the low to mid-90% range during the 2023 first quarter, the low 90% range during the 2023 second quarter, the high 80% range during the 2023 third quarter, and the low 90% range in the 2023 fourth quarter.
+During 2022, inland tank barge utilization levels ranged from the mid-80% range during the 2022 first quarter, the low 90% range during both the 2022 second and third quarters, and the low 90% range in the 2022 fourth quarter.
+Utilization in the 2023 fourth quarter improved from the 2023 third quarter, which was negatively impacted by Illinois River lock closures and several refinery outages.